-\\\ 48.
-Commercial Shellfish Aquaculture Activities.
-Discharges of dredged or fill material in waters of the United States or structures or work in navigable waters of the United States necessary for commercial shellfish aquaculture operations in authorized project areas.
-For the purposes of this NWP, the project area is the area in which the operator is currently authorized to conduct commercial shellfish aquaculture activities, as identified through a lease or permit issued by an appropriate state or local government agency, a treaty, or any other easement, lease, deed, or contract which establishes an enforceable property interest for the operator.
+48. Commercial Shellfish Aquaculture Activities.
+Discharges of dredged or fill material into waters of the United States or structures or work in navigable waters of the United States necessary for new and continuing commercial shellfish aquaculture operations in authorized project areas.
+For the purposes of this NWP, the project area is the area in which the operator is authorized to conduct commercial shellfish aquaculture activities, as identified through a lease or permit issued by an appropriate state or local government agency, a treaty, or any easement, lease, deed, contract, or other legally binding agreement that establishes an enforceable property interest for the operator.
+A 'new commercial shellfish aquaculture operation'' is an operation in a project area where commercial shellfish aquaculture activities have not been conducted during the past 100 years.

 This NWP authorizes the installation of buoys, floats, racks, trays, nets, lines, tubes, containers, and other structures into navigable waters of the United States.
 This NWP also authorizes discharges of dredged or fill material into waters of the United States necessary for shellfish seeding, rearing, cultivating, transplanting, and harvesting activities.
 Rafts and other floating structures must be securely anchored and clearly marked.

 This NWP does not authorize:

-(a) The cultivation of a nonindigenous species unless that species has been previously cultivated in the waterbody;

-(b) The cultivation of an aquatic nuisance species as defined in the Nonindigenous Aquatic Nuisance Prevention and Control Act of 1990; or,

-(c) Attendant features such as docks, piers, boat ramps, stockpiles, or staging areas, or the deposition of shell material back into waters of the United States as waste.
+- The cultivation of a nonindigenous species unless that species has been previously cultivated in the waterbody; - The cultivation of an aquatic nuisance species as defined in the Nonindigenous (b) Aquatic Nuisance Prevention and Control Act of 1990; - Attendant features such as docks, piers, boat ramps, stockpiles, or staging areas, (c) or the deposition of shell material back into waters of the United States as waste; or